openspending/openspending/README.md

 `docker-compose.base.yml`: This is the main docker-compose file for OpenSpending specific services.
 All installations will use this as the basis for running the platform.

-`docker-compose.dev-services.yml`: This defines backing services used by the platform, such as Redis, ElasticSearch, PostgreSQL, and memcached.
+`docker-compose.dev-services.yml`: This defines backing services used by the platform, such as Redis, ElasticSearch, and PostgreSQL.
 This file also includes fake-s3 in place of AWS S3, so you don't have to set up an S3 bucket for development.
 It is not recommended to use this for production.

 `docker-compose.local.yml`: Create this file to add additional services, or overrides for the base configuration.
 It is ignored by git.